Flamstead end school header 11

 As you are aware, there are points throughout the school year where reading is highlighted more than usual – Book Day, Reading Week are examples.

-We would now like to add another element to our reading within the Nursery – a Nursery Book Swap Library.
+We have another element to our reading within the Nursery – a Nursery Book Swap Library.

 How it works…